ArtFlag/recipes/docs/bread/pizza.md

 1. Work the dough on the counter-top for a while without tearing it.
 1. When the dough is strong, shape it into a boule, the temperature inside the boule should be around 22-25c.
-1. Leave at least for 1-2 hours covered with a damp cloth then brush with olive oil and put in an airtight container for 1-3 days in the fridge.
+1. Leave covered with a damp cloth until double in size or almost then brush with olive oil and put in an airtight container for 1-3 days in the fridge.
 1. Take out from fridge and when warn enough cut in equal parts and make boules, creating tension and let sit at room temp (19-22c) for at least 4-6h.